sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 <Chart
     rows={[
-        {name: "DotNaive", value: 941489},
+        {name: "DotNaive", value: 941900},
-        {name: "DotUnroll4", value: 1293605},
+        {name: "DotUnroll4", value: 1286000},
-        {name: "DotBCE", value: 1372632},
+        {name: "DotBCE", value: 1407000},
-        {name: "DotInt8BCE", value: 1239881},
+        {name: "DotInt8BCE", value: 1240000},
-        {name: "DotAVX2", value: 7076545},
+        {name: "DotAVX2", value: 7000000},
-        {name: "DotVNNI", value: 8699165},
+        {name: "DotVNNI", value: 8765000},
     ]}
 />

+# What's next?

+The real life answer here is probably "use an index".
+There is a ton of good work out there focused on making nearest neighbor search fast, and there are plenty of batteries-included vector DBs that make it pretty easy to deploy.
+We're working towards migrating away from our hand-rolled solution so we can scale more cheaply.

+_However_, if you want some fun food for thought, a colleague of built a proof-of-concept [dot product on the GPU](https://github.com/sourcegraph/sourcegraph/compare/main...nsc/embeddings-fun#diff-eed4a741ebe632c484dce236a3f4b1eee16e9a2bec6749003b3dbc41449c497c).

 ## Bonus material

 - If you haven't used [benchstat](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat), you should.
 It's great.
 Super simple statistical comparison of benchmark results.
 - Don't miss the [compiler explorer](https://go.godbolt.org/z/qT3M7nPGf), which is an extremely useful tool for digging into compiler codegen.
-- I got [nerd sniped](https://twitter.com/sluongng/status/1654066471230636033) into implementing [a version with ARM NEON](TODO), which made for an interesting comparison.
+- There's also that time I got [nerd sniped](https://twitter.com/sluongng/status/1654066471230636033) into implementing [a version with ARM NEON](https://github.com/camdencheek/simd_blog/blob/main/dot_arm64.s), which made for some interesting comparisons.
 - If you haven't come across it, the [Agner Fog Instruction Tables](https://www.agner.org/optimize/) make for some great reference material for low-level optimizations.
-- Probably the best solution to searching large numbers of vectors is to build an index.
-There are many vector databases (TODO: add links) that can do this, but they all come with new memory/storage/deployment tradeoffs.
-TODO: maybe add something about qdrant?
-- TODO: GPU acceleration
+For this work, I used them to help grok differences instruction latencies and why some pipeline better than others.